-Charles Darwin is often credited with coining the phrase - "the survival of the fittest" - however such attribution
+Charles Darwin is often credited with coining the phrase - "The survival of the fittest" - however, such attribution

 is not really correct.

-The survival of the fittest
+'The survival of the fittest' quotation

 This struggle being seen, by Darwin, as primarily a struggle for food to support growth, life, and the generation